Political advertising on Google FAQs

 How is the exchange rate determined for local currencies?

-Ad spend reflects the daily average exchange rates between US dollars and the local currency on the date the ad ran.
+Ad spend reflects the daily exchange rate between US dollars and the local currency on the date the ad ran.

 Is there an API for the ads, or can I download specific ads or a subset of ads?